marianina8/workshop/session2/examples/example13/README.md

-# Example 13 - JSON to YAML File Converter
+# Example 13 - Global, local, and required flags

 This simple CLI (built with Cobra) requests input for a file that's contents match a specific format structure: